rssh/scala-gopher/README.md

   ----------

-  May-be one of most unusual language constructions in go is 'select statement' which
+  May-be one of most unusual language constructions in go is 'select statement' which work in somewhat simular to unix 'select' syscall: from set of blocking operations select one which is ready for input/output and run it.

-  In gopher we provide 'select loops':
+  Gopher provides simular functionality with 'select loops':

      import gopher._